ihar-kahadouski/dev-guide/analyzer.md

 ## Clean

 Clean request can be used to remove stored log from index.
+Requests use `clean` queue.

 Clean logs request from `API`: